 Unfortunately for us, we were on a trip with two guys who had never paddled before.
-We found it surprising that two people would sign up for a paddling adventure in hippo and croc infested waters who didn’t know how to handle a kayak.
-They zig zagged all around, lost control and looked like they were about to tip at any moment.
+We found it surprising that two people would sign up for a paddling adventure in hippo and croc-infested waters who didn’t know how to handle a kayak.
+They zig-zagged all around, lost control and looked like they were about to tip at any moment.

 I’m all for giving beginners a chance, but not in this situation.
 I think you should have control of your boat if you are in dangerous waters.
 I’m not exaggerating when I say it could be a sticky situation.
-If you fall in, you’re bait for a crocodile, hippo or the hungry bull shark.
+If you fall in, you’re bait for a crocodile, hippo, or the hungry bull shark.

 We’d see crocodiles in the distance, but every time we came close, they’d dip under the water.
-Eventually we didn’t see a croc at all so we made our way to the hippos.
+Eventually, we didn’t see a croc at all so we made our way to the hippos.

 As we approached they made noise and seemed to either be warning us to get back or warning others to take notice.
 Hippos can move fast and if threatened they will charge.
 Their mouths are huge, so I had no intention of getting too close.

 While paddling it is important to keep an eye out for everything.
 Our guide and the owner of our hotel both told us stories of hippos surfacing right in front of their kayaks.
-Keep an eye out for bubbles and if one does surface, calmly paddle backwards as fast as you can.
+Keep an eye out for bubbles and if one does surface, calmly paddle backward as fast as you can.

 As the day went on, and once I was over the initial fear of being in the water with crocodiles and hippos, it felt like any other kayaking excursion.
 The wetlands are filled with birds.
-As a matter a fact, you’ll find more birds here than in all of Africa.
+As a matter of fact, you’ll find more birds here than in all of Africa.

 Kayaking tours with St. Lucia Kayak Safaris start at R 290 ($32 USD) for a 2 1/2 hr safari